Ireland's independent crypto guide — updated July 2026

 Everything Irish crypto investors need to know — tax rules, exchanges, DAC8 reporting, and banking.

 Kraken is the best crypto exchange for Irish users in 2026.
 It is MiCA licensed by the Central Bank of Ireland, charges trading fees from 0.00%–0.26%, offers instant SEPA deposits for just €0.09, and has never been hacked in over 10 years of operation.
-Coinbase is the most popular choice for beginners, and Binance offers the lowest standard trading fee at 0.10%.
+Coinbase is the most popular choice for beginners.
+Binance is no longer recommended — it missed the MiCA deadline and suspended EU services from 1 July 2026.

 ✎ Last verified: March 2026